-In this article, we are going to see how to prepare panchagavya ( an organic manure ), recommended dosage and its application.
+In this article, we are going to see how to prepare panchagavya (organic manure ), recommended dosage, and its application.

 What is Panchagavya?

-Panchagavya or Panchakavya, is an organic product made from the blend of five cow-derived products.
-In Sanskrit Panch mean five and gavya means cow; hence the name Panchagavya.
-Panchagavya has the potential to play the role of promoting growth and providing immunity in plant system.
+Panchagavya or Panchakavya is an organic product made from the blend of five cow-derived products.
+In Sanskrit Panch means five and gavya mean cow; hence the name Panchagavya.
+Panchagavya has the potential to play the role of promoting growth and providing immunity in the plant system.

-Panchagavya consists of nine producsts viz. cow dung, cow urine, milk, curd, jaggery, banana, tender coconut and water.
-When suitably mixed and used, these have miraculous effect.
+Panchagavya consists of nine products viz. cow dung, cow urine, milk, curd, jaggery, banana, tender coconut, and water.
+When suitably mixed and used, these have miraculous effects.

 See also: Advantages of Rain Gun Irrigation

-Products and quantity Required to prepare 20 litres ( appx. ) of panchagavya :
+Products and quantity Required to prepare 20 liters ( appx. ) of panchagavya :

 - Fresh cow dung – 5 kgs

-- Curd ( from cow milk ) – 2 litres
+- Curd ( from cow milk ) – 2 liters

 - Cow’s ghee – 500 grams

 - Jaggery – 500 grams